* S&P 500 hits highest intraday level since Nov. 1, 2007

 By Rodrigo Campos

-NEW YORK, Feb 13 (Reuters) - U.S. stocks drifted in light volume on Wednesday, ending little changed, as investors remained cautious after the S&P 500 index briefly hit its highest intraday level since November 2007.
+NEW YORK, Feb 13 (Reuters) - U.S. stocks slipped in light volume on Wednesday as investors were cautious after the S&P 500 index briefly hit its highest intraday level since November 2007.

-The S&P 500 is up 6.6 percent so far this year, partly due to stronger-than-expected corporate earnings and a better economic outlook.
+The S&P 500 is up 6.4 percent so far this year, partly due to stronger than expected corporate earnings and a better economic outlook.
 The Dow industrials is about 1 percent away from an all-time intraday high, reached in October 2007.

-Volume has been weak in recent days with the S&P moving sideways around 1,520.
-The index is about 3 percent away from closing at a record high.
+Volume has been weak in recent days with the S&P moving sideways near 1,518.
+The index is about 3 percent away from hitting a record high.